 Universal Design.
-Focuses on making the house safe and accessible for everyone, regardless of age, physical ability, or stature.
+Structural design that focuses on making the house safe and accessible for everyone, regardless of age, physical ability, or stature.
+Incorporates ideas like task lighting, wide entry ways, and easily adaptable spaces.

 Workforce Housing.
 According to the Urban Land Institute, workforce housing is any housing that is affordable to a household earning between 60% and 120% of the area median income (AMI).